The Dollhouse (Yellowjackets): 2021

-While stopping at a gas station, Natalie (Juliette Lewis) has Misty (Christina Ricci) go for food.
+While stopping at a gas station, Natalie has Misty go for food.
 During this, she checks the car's glove compartment, finding that Misty sabotaged her car.
 When they reach Eden Falls, New Hampshire, they break into Travis' cabin.
 As they investigate, they are arrested by the sheriff.
-Shauna (Melanie Lynskey) follows Jeff (Warren Kole) after he leaves the furniture store, arriving at a hotel.
-There, she runs into Adam (Peter Gadiot), and she accompanies him while trying to find Jeff's room.
+Shauna follows Jeff after he leaves the furniture store, arriving at a hotel.
+There, she runs into Adam, and she accompanies him while trying to find Jeff's room.

-Taissa (Tawny Cypress) is disturbed when she finds that Phil Bathurst, her political opponent, aired a video that depicts Taissa "cannibalizing your tax dollars".
-She wants to dig into his past to find dirt, but Simone (Rukiya Bernard) does not believe it will lead to anything.
-Taissa contacts Jessica (Rekha Sharma), revealing that she hired her to question the other survivors.
+Taissa is disturbed when she finds that Phil Bathurst, her political opponent, aired a video that depicts Taissa "cannibalizing your tax dollars".
+She wants to dig into his past to find dirt, but Simone does not believe it will lead to anything.
+Taissa contacts Jessica, revealing that she hired her to question the other survivors.
 Jessica states that Phil's daughter is a drug addict that avoided prison after he used his influence.
 Suddenly, Taissa finds that Sammy (Aiden Stoxx) has become violent and attacked a classmate at a playground.
 When she questions him, he turns aggressive and when his mother takes his doll away, orders her to "give him back."
 That night, Taissa talks with Sammy and they reconcile.
 Inspired by this, she calls Phil, threatening him to expose his daughter's actions if he tries another tactic like that again.

 At the hotel, Shauna sees Jeff leaving with the woman, Bianca.
 She decides to get herself and Adam a room at the hotel.
 In jail, Natalie calls Taissa to help them, but Taissa does not want her name associated with it and so refuses to help.
 Misty instead calls Kevyn, who bails them out.
 They subsequently go to a ranch where Travis works, hoping to find him there.
 They find his dead body hanging, devastating Natalie.
 With the police coming, they are forced to leave.
 On the drive, Natalie proclaims that Travis did not commit suicide.
 Misty reveals that she retrieved a note from Travis' cabin, which reads, "tell Nat she was right."